vuejs/vue-cli/packages/@vue/babel-preset-app/README.md

   - `targets` is determined:
     - using `browserslist` field in `package.json` when building for browsers
     - set to `{ node: 'current' }` when running unit tests in Node.js
+- Includes `Promise` and `Object.assign` polyfills by default so that they are usable even in non-transpiled dependencies (only for environments that need them)
 - [@babel/plugin-transform-runtime](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-runtime)
   - Only enabled for helpers since polyfills are handled by `babel-preset-env`
 - [dynamic import syntax](https://github.com/tc39/proposal-dynamic-import)